 Teckentrup offers two horizontal panic door locking systems which differ in their aesthetics and function.
 They are suitable for buildings in which the outbreak of panic is at least likely in the event of danger.
 The objective is to provide a safe escape opportunity with minimum effort and without any advance knowledge of the functioning of the escape door.

-The Teckentrup Pushbar is a Type A mechanical panic door lock in compliance with Euro standard EN 1125.
+The Teckentrup Pushbar is a Type A mechanical panic door lock in compliance with Euro standard BS EN 1125.
 This panic door lock unlocks reliably, even when force is already acting on the door.
 Movement of the horizontally attached tube in the direction of escape in a downward arch releases the locking mechanism abruptly via a steel gear system.
 This function can be activated from every point along the bar.
 The Teckentrup Pushbar can be bolted on or through the door and is protected against vandalism, depending on the construction and design.
 Available in standard or special lengths with a galvanised steel core with aluminium F1 or nylon coating or in high-grade stainless steel.

-The Teckentrup Touchbar is a type B mechanical panic door lock in compliance with Euro standard EN 1125.
+The Teckentrup Touchbar is a type B mechanical panic door lock in compliance with Euro standard BS EN 1125.
 This panic door lock unlock reliably, even when a force is already acting on the door.
 Movement of the horizontally attached touch bar in the direction of escape releases the locking mechanism and lock abruptly.
 The release function can be activated from every point along the effective length of the touch profile.
 The Teckentrup Touchbar can be bolted on or through the door and is protected against vandalism, depending on the construction and design.
 Available in standard or special lengths with a galvanised steel core with aluminium F1 or nylon coating or in high-grade stainless steel.

 Teckentrup locks provide security and reliability in all areas and operate precisely.
 Long service life is guaranteed by state-of-the-art manufacture using high-quality materials and construction methods.
 As panic locks, Teckentrup locks work with horizontal panic triggering elements and conventional Teckentrup hardware.
 A defined trigger impulse ensures that the door springs open abruptly.